VenkataAnilKumar/VenkataAnilKumar/README.md

 1. Create a repository named exactly after your GitHub username (e.g. `VenkataAnilKumar`).
 2. Copy this `README.md` into that repo.
-3. Customize links, pinned repos, and add visuals under `/assets/`.
+3. Customize links and pinned repos; add visuals under `/assets/` when ready.

 ---